 She’s been sponsored by the likes of Chanel, made out with Bella Hadid, and graced the covers of Esquire.
 This year, Lil Miquela signed with CAA and is projected to earn over $10M.
 These created beings have been given a life and a role and they are playing it beautifully so much that they have real humans engage them like they would engage a real person.

 The metaverse technology is creating a new reality where people can live, play, and work like in the real world.
 With the metaverse, people can have locations, experiences, and actions in the virtual world as they would have in the real world.
 This holds endless opportunities for driving brand personification.

 For example, imagine that you can know how the UBA character Leo shops, where he lives, what kind of cars he drives, and what place he likes to hang out.
 Consumers will better connect with a brand character and, consequently, a brand when they have a deeper understanding of its personality nuance.

 What this means for the future of personification is that we may finally get to interact with brands as beings.
 Imagine a world where you can actually build a friendship with Google or attend an event sitting beside Apple.
 A world where these corporations are no longer giant buildings with glass finish but are digitally built to look and function like their target audiences, enjoying shared experiences and connecting authentically.

-The ideas and ideals of Carl Jung and David Aaker will not just be a textbook idea, but we’ll see corporations living out their archetype and personalities, living and coexisting among their target audience.
+The ideas and ideals of Carl Jung and Jennifer Aaker will not just be a textbook idea, but we’ll see corporations living out their archetype and personalities, living and coexisting among their target audience.
 Since “people buy from people”, this will greatly impact sales and customer trust.